Alvearie/de-identification/docs/masking-providers.md

 >     postal code
 >   - Zeroing out of the postal code prefix
 >   - Postal code replacement with a random postal code that has the same prefix,
->     or with a random neighboring postal code, to maintain spatial proximity
+>     or with a random neighboring postal code to maintain spatial proximity
 >   - Postal code processing as per HIPAA Safe Harbor, where the geographical unit
 >     formed by combining postal codes with the same first three digits as the
 >     original postal code is checked against the current, publicly available data